vijayv95/typelefter/CONTRIBUTING.md

 - test: add or update tests

 ## Pull Requests
-- PRs must pass CI and review before merge
+- Not required as a lone developer, but PRs can be used to trigger CI
-- Update documentation if needed
+- Ensure all tests pass before merging